WesloTheWeb/to-do-app-demo/README.md

 - If a function was supposed to return a string, for example, the interface would look like this: onDelete: (id: string) => string;.
 - But in the case of an event handler function like onDelete, we're not interested in any return value.
 We simply want to perform an action  (deleting a task) when the function is called.
 Thus, we use void as the return type.
 (ActiveTask.tsx)

+### Swap Logic
+The handleComplete function moves the task from the activeTasks array to the completedTasks array.
+Here's how it works:

+1. When a task is marked as completed, handleComplete is called with the task's id as a parameter.
+2. Inside handleComplete, the task to be moved is identified by its id from the activeTasks array using the find function:

+`const taskToMove = activeTasks.find((task) => task.id === id);`

+3. The taskToMove is then added to the completedTasks array by calling setCompletedTasks and spreading the current completedTasks with the newly completed task:

+`setCompletedTasks((prevTasks) => [...prevTasks, { ...taskToMove, completed: true }]);`

+4. Finally, the taskToMove is removed from the activeTasks array by calling setActiveTasks and filtering out the task by its id:

+`setActiveTasks((prevTasks) => prevTasks.filter((task) => task.id !== id));`

+So, in essence, the handleComplete function handles both the removal of the task from the activeTasks array and the addition of it to the completedTasks array.